-As we draw near the end of this year, I’m starting to think about what I’ve accomplished here on 8 Women Dream, and what I’d like to accomplish next (assuming I’m asked back for another year, which I hope I will be).
+As we draw near the end of this year, I’m starting to think about what I’ve accomplished on my financial mastery dream, and what I’d like to accomplish next year.

-I started 2011 with my first post on January 1 and no very precise goal in mind, other than to get control of my financial life.
+I started my dream with no very precise goal in mind, other than to get control of my financial life.
 That was as close as I could get: naming the problem by stating its opposite as a goal.
-My dream was to get control of my money, because I felt so out of control of my money.
+My dream was to get control of my money because I felt so out of control of my money.
 I could not have told you on January 1 what exactly that would entail, or how I would know if I’d achieved it or not these 10 months later.

 Even now I can’t really say if I’ve actually accomplished anything specific.
 Except that I haven’t bought yarn for months and months.
 That’s saying something, right?